dypflying/chimestack-docs/content/en/docs/Install/3_quickstart/setting.md

 chimeadm initserver influxdb --vip-endpoint <vip based endpoint> --real-endpoints <real service endpoints> --token <token> --org <org> --bucket <bucket>
 ```

-The command's flags are explained as follows:
+The command's flags are explained as following:
 - vip-endpoint: if the influxdb is accessed through a VIP with load balancing provisioned by keepalived+lvs tools，the vip-endpoint should be set to the ingress endpoint of the load balancing instance; If the influxdb is accessed directly，vip-endpoint should be set to the endpoint of infludb instance.
 - real-endpoints: influxdb instances' endpoints(use commas to separate multiple endpoints)
 - token: API token to access influxdb